sgoldenlab/simba/docs/tutorial_process_videos.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/crop_fast.gif" />
 </p>

 Chose with types of manipulation you which to perform on each video.
 Once done, head to the **EXECUTE** section.
+To learn more about each individual manipulation, check out their descriptions in the [SimBA TOOLS Guide](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md).

 ### EXECUTE